 Judge Terminology

-Magic players use a lot of terms of art, and judges are no different.
-Being inundated with unfamiliar words and phrases can lead newer judges and judge candidates to feel overwhelmed or like they're an outsider to the judge community.
-This is not ideal.
+Magic players use many terms of art, and judges are no different.
+Being inundated with unfamiliar words and phrases can lead newer judges and judge candidates to feel overwhelmed or out-of-place in the judge community.

-There's a glossary of Magic acronyms and slang on the MTG Wiki, but that page doesn't include most judge terms.
-So this page is an attempt to compile a comprehensive list of the terms you might hear judges use.
+There's a glossary of Magic acronyms and slang on the MTG Wiki, but it doesn't include most judge terms.
+This page is an attempt to compile a comprehensive list of the terms you might hear judges use, current and former.
 If there's anything I missed, please let me know so I can add it in.

 Acronyms